 Prioritize Routine Bathroom Breaks

-Puppies may not be able to tell time, but they have an innate sense of when they should expect to be fed, walked, or brought outside for a bathroom break.
+Puppies may be unable to tell time, but they have an innate sense of when they should expect to be fed, walked, or brought outside for a bathroom break.
 Once you create a routine that includes bringing your puppy outside at the same main times each day, they will develop a better ability to predict how soon they will be able to use the bathroom.
-Establishing a routine will help reassure them that they will be able to go where they are supposed to soon.
+Establishing a routine will help reassure them that they can go where they are supposed to soon.
 This pattern will increase their confidence that they can wait until they get outside once they realize they are expected to.

 Young puppies need to be taken outside more frequently than you might think because they are less capable of waiting.
 You should generally start by taking them out at least every hour or two and shortly after eating, drinking, and playing.
 You can gradually increase this time to every four or more hours as your puppy learns.